Death Race: Beyond Anarchy: Plot

 The next day, Connor tells Baltimore Bob that he wants to be in a Death Race.
 His qualifying match is a footrace to a tower, which he must climb to claim the keys to a car.
 He fights his way to the tower and gets the keys; he is confronted by the Butcher, a man carrying a sledgehammer and sickle, whom Connor defeats.
 Frankenstein tells his concubine Carley to bring Connor to him.
 In the shower, Carley makes a pass at Connor, which he again refuses.
 Frankenstein tells him that if he wins the Death Race, he will become king of the Sprawl.
 After the meeting, Connor goes to see Jane again.
 This time, they begin a relationship.

 Connor begins construction of his Death Racer with Baltimore Bob.
 The woman who picked him up after his fight with the Cops asks to be his co-pilot, to which he reluctantly agrees.
 He spends the night before the Death Race with Jane again.

 The next morning, he sees the entire prison descending on Jane's house.
 He is then confronted by Frankenstein, who reveals to the prison that Connor is actually Sergeant Connor Gibson, a special operative sent inside to kill him.
 He declares that Connor will be allowed to compete in the Death Race.

 As the Death Racers arrive at the starting line, Frankenstein reveals that his new co-pilot will be a captive Jane, whom he is using as an "insurance policy" against Connor.
 Throughout the Death Race, competitors are taken out one by one, until only Connor, Frankenstein, Johnny Law and Gypsy Rose remain.
 Connor, in last, gets rerouted by Baltimore Bob.
 He performs a near impossible jump over a downed bridge and gets back behind Frankenstein.
 Johnny Law is eliminated and Gypsy Rose is in third.

 During the final stretch, Connor runs out of gas.
 Frankenstein turns around and Jane begs him not to kill Connor.
 Frankenstein drives at Connor and his co-pilot; but then, Gypsy Rose T-bones Frankenstein.
 Connor rushes to help Jane and Gipsy Rose shoots Frankenstein, killing him.
 She tells Connor that a helicopter will be there to pick them up soon; he realizes that she is also a special agent.
 Connor, now torn between his past life and his new one with Jane, decides to stay.
 Baltimore Bob tells him to put on the mask, become Frankenstein and run the Sprawl.
 He takes Frankenstein's coat and mask, wins the Death Race and presumably stays at the Sprawl.

+Production

+It was announced in 2016 that a fourth instalment of Death Race was in development.
+Filming took place in Bulgaria during the winter.